 You are a claims handler for a commercial property insurer.

-A policyholder, CJB Ltd, suffers a fire at their premises, which results in the buildings being totally destroyed.
-Due to the size of the fire, a neighbouring building is also damaged.
+One of the insurer's policyholder, CJB Ltd, suffers a fire at its commercial premises, which results in the buildings being totally destroyed.
+Due to the size and intensity of the fire, a neighbouring building is also badly damaged.

-Following an investigation by your team, it is found that waste bins had not been emptied by the policyholder's employees on the evening before the fire, contrary to the waste warranty.
+Following a loss adjuster investigation, it is noted that waste bins had not been emptied by the policyholder's employees on the evening before the fire, contrary to the specific requirement of a waste warranty on CJB Ltd's insurance policy.

-- (a) Discuss how settlement options differ for first party and third party claims.
+- (a) Discuss how settlement options would differ for CJB Ltd's first party claim and the neighbouring third party claim.
 (15) - (b) Explain your position as the insurer, in relation to any property claims submitted.
+(15)